PearMeow/PearMeow/README.md

--I’m @PearMeow or Perry.
-I’m a Stuy student who likes computer science.
+-I’m Perry, a stuy guy who likes computer science.

 <!---
 PearMeow/PearMeow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.